Daniel-Manjarrez/SeatSync/README.md

 SeatSync is a receipt tracking application that allows users to upload receipt images, automatically extract meal information (date, time, and food items), and view their expense history on a dashboard.

+For user testing: We recommend using PNG files and using one of our receipts in the "test_receipts" folder.

 ### Team Members

 | Name   | UNI  |